fanf2/nsnotifyd/README.md

 when any of them change.
 It listens for DNS NOTIFY messages so it can respond to changes promptly.

-To build, type

-        $ ./configure
-        $ make all

-### Dependencies

-BSD and Mac OS have a sufficiently recent resolver.
-On a Debian-like Linux you should install libbind4-dev.
-Otherwise, the configure script will download libbind and build and link with it statically.

 ### Examples

 There are two example scripts described in the manual: